 Introduction

 The Utilities Element includes the current and projected conditions of utilities in San Juan County.
 Utility services included in this Element are electricity, propane, telecommunications, internet, and cable.
 San Juan County does not provide utility services discussed in this Element; therefore, this Element relies on information shared by utility providers.This Element establishes goals and policies to guide the provision of utility services.
-Goals and policies aim to facilitate coordinated, cost-effective provision of services, planning, and construction by utility service providers in a manner consistent with the goals and policies of other elements of the Comprehensive Plan (Plan).
-This document also identifies opportunities and challenges for utility services through the 2036 planning period.
-These opportunities and challenges stem from projected population increases, new technologies, and climate change.
+Goals and policies aim to facilitate the coordinated, cost-effective provision of services, planning, and construction by utility service providers in a manner consistent with the goals and policies of other elements of the Comprehensive Plan (Plan).
+This document also identifies opportunities and challenges for utility services through the 2045 planning period.
+These opportunities and challenges stem from projected population increases, new technologies, land use policy, and climate change.

 The Utilities Element reflects certain key assumptions: